 Breast ptosis and asymmetry can range from mild to severe and can be corrected with a breast uplift procedure.
 During the surgeon consultation, an expert MYA surgeon will examine the breasts, take measurements and recommend the best treatment plan for the patient, depending on their requirements.

-A breast uplift procedure can be lifechanging for women who are unhappy with the shape and size or their breasts and are wanting to achieve a fuller, uplifted breast shape.
-If you are considering a breast uplift procedure, we recommend joining the MYA forum, researching the procedure and, talking to likeminded patients who have already been from the MYA journey.
+A breast uplift procedure can be life-changing for women who are unhappy with the shape and size of their breasts and are wanting to achieve a fuller, uplifted breast shape.
+If you are considering a breast uplift, we recommend joining the MYA forum, researching the procedure and talking to like-minded patients who have already been on their MYA journey.